 In this assignment you will compile gem5 to target the x86 ISA.
-The build requirements can be found here: www.gem5.org/documentation/learning_gem5/part1/building/ https://github.com/sotot0/cs425_PA1.git
+The build requirements can be found here: www.gem5.org/documentation/learning\gem5/part1/building/

-You are able to work on this assignment solely on your own environment.
+You are able to work on this assignment solely in your own environment.
 There is no need to use the department's workstations but you are free to do so, as well.

-You can get a snapshot of the simulator by cloning this repository:
+You can get a snapshot of the simulator by typing the following git command: